datagutten/upsmanager/README.md

 # upsmanager
-A tool to monitor UPS status
+A django app to monitor UPS status

+It uses SNMP to communicate with network connected UPS